 In today’s global atmosphere and the recent Covid-19 pandemic, transmission of viruses is an added concern.
-As people get vaccinated and borders slowly open up, this may still be something you worry about.
-While most countries (and airlines) will likely require a negative Covid-19 test, other precautions you can take include:
+As people get vaccinated, and borders slowly open up, this may still be something you worry about.
+Here are other precautions you can take:

 - Continuing to wear masks in crowded areas

 - Spending time outdoors as much as possible